Spacerat/Spacerat.github.io/_posts/2020-05-08-The-value-of-information.md

 \end{align}
 $$

-Given that you'll lose an average of -$260 per game, you really shouldn't want to play is - we'll call that your **default decision**.
-If you decide not to play, but I roll the decide to see what would have happened and it lands on a 5, you miss out on $60.
+Given that you'll lose an average of $260 per game, you really shouldn't want to play it, so we'll call "don't play the game" your **default decision**.
+If you decide not to play, but I roll the dice to see what would have happened and it lands on a 5, you miss out on $60.
 That's **Opportunity Loss**.
 Since the chance of that happening is 2/3, the expected value of your opportunity loss, i.e. your **Expected Opportunity Loss**, is $40.

 Here are the same definitions in handy table format: